If you enjoy driving, have a sense of adventure and dream of discovering new places, you’ve got the perfect ingredients for a road trip!

 Failing that, do you have a favourite book whose locations you could follow?
 Or a favourite painting or piece of music?
 The possibilities are endless: I once spent a day tracing the locations mentioned in the Warren Zevon song Werewolves of London, ending the day by drinking a pina colada at Trader Vic’s…

-I like to pre-book my overnight stops but you might prefer to sort them out when you arrive, something that certainly gives you more freedom.
+If you’d prefer to sort your overnight stops out when you arrive, it will give you even more freedom.
 When I have done this in the past, I’ve always found the local Tourist Information Centre is a great source of information on the best places to stay.

 How does a sat nav work?

 The final element of preparation might involve getting the car serviced or even hiring one at your starting point.
-You’ll need some clothes too, and something to keep you entertained on the long, boring motorway stretches.
+You’ll need some clothes too, and something to keep you entertained on any long, boring motorway stretches.
 (You get bonus points if you’ve managed to avoid using any motorways at all.)
+Don't pack everything but the kitchen sink just because you're in the car - you'll want room to move, and it will eat into your petrol if you're lugging round a ton of 'stuff'.

 Where would you go on your perfect road trip?
 And who would be your perfect travelling companion?
-Leave a comment below to let us know...
+Email us on firstname.lastname@example.org and let us know!